Executive Team

 VP Communications

-Ellen Fraser(she/her) is in her third year of Sustainable Design Engineering at UPEI and is acting as the Vice President of Communications for ACES for the 2023-2024 year.
-She is looking forward to attending AGM, AEC and ELS as a part of the ACES executive.
-Ellen enjoys baking, playing the guitar and working out in her free time.
+Thao Nguyen Phuong Bui(she/her) is in her fourth year of Sustainable Design Engineering at UPEI and acting as the Vice President of Communications for ACES for 2024-2025.
+She is looking forward to attending the AGM, AEC and ELS as a part of the ACES executive.

 • Compiling and distributing ACES newsletters to provide updates